Call Now!

 How Much Time do I Have to File a Claim?

-Insurance companies usually have deadlines for filing claims, so it is important to get the process started right away.
+Auto insurance companies usually have deadlines for filing claims, so it is important to get the process started right away.
 After an accident you can call our firm anytime to schedule a free consultation so we can get the process started, if we find you have a case and you want to proceed.

 Michigan also has a statute of limitations for filing a personal injury lawsuit over an accident.
 The deadline is three years from the date of the injury, which means if you do not file within three years of the accident you may lose the right to do so.

 There may be exceptions for your claim that lengthen or shorten the filing deadline.
-Claims against a government entity over a defective highway that contributed to a crash have a notice requirement – you need to give notice of your claim to the government entity within 120 days of suffering an injury.
+Claims against a government entity over a defective highway that contributed to a crash have a notice requirement—you need to give notice of your claim to the government entity within 120 days of suffering an injury.

 Have Questions?
 We Can Help.
-Ph: (800) 762-8623.
+Ph: 989-254-6113.

 When Can You File a Car Crash Lawsuit?